ismailhozza/trinomi/README.md

 ![Contact](images/contact.gif "Create contact")

 Contacts can be filtered by gender, tag, id or a free text like name.
-Filter contacts is shown below.
+Filtered contacts is shown below.

 ![Filter](images/contacts-filter.gif "Filtering contacts")